Hello there! Hope you’re having a wonderful Wednesday. If not, hopefully this will cheer you up.

 Romans 8:31; Matthew 28:20; Isaiah 41:10; Deuteronomy 31:6; 1 Samuel 12:22

 I’m gonna be real with you.
 I have struggles. #StrugglePantsStacey.
-Sometimes they’re minute (like that time I couldn’t find my car in the parking garage even with the panic button, and I thought I was going to have to live there until I died a slow death of carbon monoxide poisoning), and other times they are actual overwhelming problems.
+Sometimes they’re no big deal (like that time I couldn’t find my car in the parking garage even with the panic button, and I thought I was going to have to live there until I died a slow death of carbon monoxide poisoning), and other times they are actual overwhelming problems.
 Take a step back.
 Breathe.
 Feel the wind blowing through your hair.
 Live moment to moment if one day at a time is overwhelming.
 See the wildflowers that are here today, because they may be gone tomorrow.
 Wildflowers always remind me that I am cared for infinitely and unconditionally (Matthew 6:30).
 The creator of the universe, the biggest baddest being I can fathom, is on my side and is for me.
 And He’s for you, too.
 The fact that you are experiencing fear and anxiety from life means that you are a force to be reckoned with.
 And you are not alone.

 P.S.
 I’m taking ballroom Texas Two-Step classes tonight with my nephew.
 Boots are business casual for the office, right?
 No?
 Oh well.